-Hi, I’m Ian, a small business owner based in Nottingham, England.
+Hi, I’m Ian Nuttall, a Jack-of-all-trades from Nottingham, England.

 - Building, buying (and selling) humble internet businesses

 - WordPress optimisation

 - Subscriptions and online payment optimisation

 - Fraud prevention

 My internet career started when I discovered the HTML, XHTML & CSS book by Liz Castro.
 I was instantly hooked and started building terrible, terrible websites while working in retail sales.

 As I read more about the web, and websites in particular, I learned about the mysterious sorcery that is… SEO.

 I quit my job in retail sales and dove headfirst into a local SEO agency.
 In retrospect, they were an awful company who knew as much about SEO as, well, most people doing SEO today!